We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

 Major areas that SharePoint deals with are websites,communities, content, search, insights, and composites.
 The purpose is to give usersthe ability to create or develop these key business components on their owneven without technical knowledge of, for example, how to build a website or howto integrate coding.
 Configuring SharePoint into a business's system is meantto cut out all of the complicated steps, and pave the way for easierimplementation all around.

 Slack is where work happens.
 It’s a digital workspace that powers your organization — all the pieces and the people — so you can get things done.

 Slack brings all your communication together in one place.
 It's real-time messaging, archiving and search for modern teams.

-SharePoint is ranked 1st in Enterprise Content Management with 7 reviews while Slack is ranked 3rd in Enterprise Social Software with 8 reviews.
-SharePoint is rated 8.2, while Slack is rated 8.2.
-The top reviewer of SharePoint writes "Plan, plan, plan.
-Over-budget".
+SharePoint is ranked 1st in Enterprise Content Management with 6 reviews while Slack is ranked 3rd in Enterprise Social Software with 6 reviews.
+SharePoint is rated 7.8, while Slack is rated 7.8.
+The top reviewer of SharePoint writes "Offers great OCR capabilities, metadata storage and proficient archiving ".
 On the other hand, the top reviewer of Slack writes "A clean and efficient communications platform that is good for large teams".
 SharePoint is most compared with WordPress, Citrix ShareFile, Box, OpenText Content Suite Platform and OpenText Documentum, whereas Slack is most compared with Symphony, ChatWork, Atlassian Confluence, Chatter and Huddle.
 See our SharePoint vs. Slack report.